Side Menu ☰

 Mainstream Schools Speech and Language Therapy Team

 This team offers support for children and young people attending a Hillingdon mainstream state school.

-We provide speech and language therapy in mainstream primary and secondary schools in Hillingdon to support children and young people with identified moderate and severe speech, language and communication difficulties.
+We provide speech and language therapy in mainstream primary and secondary schools in Hillingdon to support children and young people with speech, language and communication difficulties.

 Who is this service for?

 We support children and young people who may have difficulties with:

 Download our information for parents leaflet (opens pdf)

 Our therapists will work in different ways according to the needs of the child or young person and the school.
 The needs of the children or young people and the level of support to be offered are discussed by the therapist and agreed with the school’s special educational needs coordinator (SENCO).
 Read more about the therapy support offered.